 To add on to this bearish outlook, the current movement of BTC price is anticipating an even further fall, which may now rest around the 200-day MA i.e., $5,026.37.
-Alongside this & on the basis of BTC prediction, we see that all the major short-term and medium-term moving averages setting apart from the price trend as the supports become inactive.
+Alongside this & on the basis of Bitcoin value predictions, we see that all the major short-term and medium-term moving averages setting apart from the price trend as the supports become inactive.
 The 21-day and 49-day MAs left the support area way back as the coin gave no growth signs throughout the past 6 months.

 The season of flashback, couldn’t follow the footfalls of 2017, and may not lead to a pleasant end of the trading year 2019.
 It is going to be a no shocking situation if the BTC price ends the year from where it started.
 This rightly excludes the BTC lovers and loyalists who are going to remain stuck to their Bitcoin investments only.

 The technical indicators confirm the utter bearishness in the market;